 - Insert: Insert text as prefix, suffix or at a specific position within the current file or folder name.

-- Enumerate: Enumerate all selected files with numbers at the start or at the end of the selected files.
+- Enumerate: Enumerate all selected files and folders with numbers at the start or at the end of the selected files.

 - Delete: Delete certain text in the name or all characters on from a specific position.